cdoelling/century-list/books.md

 227. I will teach you to be rich by Ramit Shati
 228. Bird by Bird by Anne Lamott
 229. Fuck that's delicious by Action Bronson
+230. Slaughter House Five by Kurt Vonnegut
+231. The Challenger Sale by Matt Dixon
+232. Anthony Bourdain: The Last Interview by Helen Rosner
+234. Influence and Persuasion by HBR Press